 Todd Masonis, 21st century chocolate maker

-Todd Mason is a startup founder exploring the possibilities of chocolate, and he is also one of our Catalysts.
+Todd Mason is a startup founder exploring the possibilities of chocolate, and he donated a reward to our original Kickstarter campaign when we launched The New Modality.
 Here's a bit more about him.

 What’s your quick bio?